o3de/o3de.org/content/docs/userguide/rendering/disable/sharpen-node.md

 ---
-description: ' Use the Disable Sharpen node in the &ALYlong; &script-canvas; editor to disable the sharpen filter. '
+description: ' Use the Disable Sharpen node in the Amazon Lumberyard Script Canvas editor to disable the sharpen filter. '
 title: Disable Sharpen
 ---